Mayank0875/DSA-Problem/Company Based/Flipkart/The Corrupted Timeline/problem.md

 ## Description

-A historian has discovered an ancient scroll containing a list of historical events, represented by their years.
+A historian has discovered an scroll containing a list of historical events, represented by their years.
 A valid timeline must be chronological, meaning the years should appear in non-decreasing order.

 However, a clumsy scribe seems to have inserted a chunk of incorrect years into the middle of the scroll, corrupting the timeline.
 To fix this, you must remove a single contiguous sequence of years (a subarray) so that the remaining years form a sorted, non-decreasing sequence.